fabver82/symfony-workshop/readme.md

 We will create a wallet manager.
 This app will show all the operations that the user has done.
 He will be able to check his balance, add incomes, and add expenses.

-## Starter Kit

-There is a template for our project in the template folder.
-Feel free to use it.

 ## Let's get started !

 The first thing to do is to create a symfony project that will contain all the base files.
 Symfony is a set of packages.
 Basically, you take the packages that you need but here we will install the most common packages needed for a webapp.